Euro 2022 lives up to the hype with stunning summer of football

-This summer’s Women’s Euros was billed as the “biggest and best-ever” incarnation of the competition – something hard to argue with as it reaches its conclusion.
+This summer’s Women’s Euros was billed as the “biggest and best-ever” incarnation of the competition – something hard to argue with after England won the tournament for the first time on home soil.

 UEFA president Aleksander Ceferin used those words on the day the 13th edition – delayed by a year from its original scheduled date by the coronavirus pandemic – got under way.